Meet Walking Eagle, the finest source of satirical Indigenous news

 That said, Fontaine's not planning to go easy on his favourite targets anytime soon.

 "I'm more playing with the image of the AFN that people might have.
 In the universe of Walking Eagle News that I've created, they're almost like a high school football team.
-There's this big group of guys that are kind of bumbling around — I don't think it's really like that… but maybe it's a cultural thing — every culture has an element of 'let's poke fun at our leaders.'"
+There's this big group of guys that are kind of bumbling around — I don't think it's really like that … but maybe it's a cultural thing.
+Every culture has an element of 'let's poke fun at our leaders.'"

 Even the site's name is meant to elicit a smirk, Fontaine admits.

-"I called it Walking Eagle because it's a very old, corny joke — it's a name bestowed on a leader and it actually means a bird that's so full of crap it can't fly," he says with a laugh.
+"I called it Walking Eagle because it's a very old, corny joke — it's a name bestowed on a leader and it actually means a bird that's so full of crap it can't fly," he said with a laugh.

 "I was going to call it some other things, but it came together so fast, that was the thing that popped into my head: 'Okay, that's the name!'
 And it's worked out."

 This article has been updated to include recent content from Walking Eagle.